damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 to API v3 will continue to work until August 2017, we advise you to make any necessary changes to applications that use the v3 API.
 [Read the documentation](https://docs.gitlab.com/ee/api/v3_to_v4.html) to learn more.

+#### GitLab Runner Deprecation

+Please note that GitLab Runners prior to 9.0 rely on API v3, and therefore deprecated along with the v3 API.
+Runners 9.0 and above utilize the new v4 API.

 #### Note